Q. What is Brexit?

-Q. How will Brexit affect trade?
+Q. How else will Brexit affect trade?

 The consequences of the UK leaving the EU will depend on how trade costs change post-Brexit.
 There are two scenarios in this situation.
 One, the UK could enjoy the same status as that of Norway with respect to its EU trade relations.
 Norway has a free trade agreement with the EU, which means no tariffs.
-It is also a member of the EU single market and complies to the policies and regulations in place to reduce the non-tariff barriers.
+It is also a member of the EU single market and complies to the policies and regulations in place to reduce non-tariff barriers.

 Two, the UK is unable to cut a trade deal with the EU.
 Should this be the case, then following Brexit, trade between the UK and the EU will be governed by the World Trade Organization’s rules.

 Post-Brexit, the UK will no longer be a part of the EU free trade area.
 This situation will have a spiralling effect.
-A few of the affected areas will be the import and export of goods and services, the employment of EU citizens in the UK and vice versa, transport and logistics, copyright, trademarks and payments, environmental industrial standards, and the transfer of personal information across borders.
+A few of the affected areas will be the import and export of goods and services, the employment of EU citizens in the UK and vice versa, transport and logistics, copyright, trademarks and patents, environmental industrial standards, and the transfer of personal information across borders.

 Operation Yellowhammer mentions the worst-case scenarios in the event of a no-deal Brexit.
 Some of them include new immigration checks, an increase in prices for gas and electricity, and interrupted financial services across borders.
 Petroleum prices and the flow of data will also be disrupted.

-Q. How will Brexit affect small-scale business?
+Q. How will Brexit affect small scale business?

 Small and medium scale enterprises (SMEs) are preparing themselves for Brexit however they can.
 The following are a few key areas that will be affected the most: